pts/pdfsizeopt/README.txt

   info: This is pdfsizeopt ZIP rUNKNOWN size=105366.

 pdfsizeopt has many dependencies.
 For full functionality, you need all of them.
 Install all of them and put them to the $PATH.

-Dependencies.
+Dependencies:

 * Python (command: python).
 Version 2.4, 2.5, 2.6 and 2.7 work (3.x doesn't
   work).